 The Sony A8H is an excellent TV for most uses.
-It delivers excellent picture quality with its infinite contrast ratio and near-instantaneous response time.
+Its picture quality is amazing thanks to an infinite contrast ratio and near-instantaneous response time.
 It upscales lower resolution content well, which is great for watching cable TV or sports.
-HDR content looks good thanks to its wide color gamut and decent peak brightness.
+HDR content looks excellent thanks to its wide color gamut and decent peak brightness.
 Unfortunately, although its input lag is great, it doesn't support advanced gaming features like VRR.
-Additionally, like all OLED TVs, there's a risk of permanent burn-in.
+Also, like all OLED TVs, there's a risk of permanent burn-in.

 The Sony A8H is an excellent TV for gaming.
 It has a low input lag, fast response time, and its infinite contrast ratio makes it the perfect choice for gaming in the dark.
-However, it doesn't support VRR and it doesn't have an 'Auto Low Latency Mode'.
-There's a risk of permanent burn-in, but it shouldn't be an issue if you watch a varied content.
+However, it doesn't support variable refresh rate technology, and it doesn't have an 'Auto Low Latency Mode'.
+There's a risk of permanent burn-in, as with all OLEDs, but it shouldn't be an issue if you watch varied content.

-The Sony A8H is an excellent TV for watching movies in HDR.
-Like all OLEDs, it's able to produce perfect blacks, and it doesn't have any issues with blooming since there's no backlight.
-It has a good HDR color gamut and it gets bright enough to make highlights pop in HDR content, especially if you're watching in a darker environment.
+The Sony A8H is amazing for watching movies in HDR.
+Like all OLEDs, it can produce perfect blacks, and it doesn't have any issues with blooming since it can turn pixels off individually.
+It has a wide color gamut and gets bright enough to make highlights in HDR content pop, especially if you're watching in a darker environment.
 There's a bit of stutter when watching lower frame rate content, which is caused by the TV's near-instantaneous response time.

 The Sony A8H is a great TV for use as a PC monitor.
 It has a low input lag, fast response time, and excellent viewing angles, so the edges of the screen won't look washed out if you sit up close.
-It supports most common resolutions, except for 1440p, and it can display chroma 4:4:4 properly.
-Unfortunately, there's a risk of permanent burn-in, which can happen with static content like a desktop user interface.
+It supports most common resolutions, except for 1440p, and it can display chroma 4:4:4 properly, so text should appear crisp.
+Unfortunately, there's a risk of permanent burn-in, which can happen with constant exposure to static elements like a desktop user interface.